-If the super-refraction bends equal to or more than the earth's curvature, then trapping occurs, and that is called atmospheric duct [15].
-To define which meteorological refraction category applies, one must plot the quantity of modified refractivity (M) with height.
-A decrease in the quantity of modified refractivity with height forms an atmospheric duct; while, an increase in the quantity of modified refractivity with height leads to super-refraction or standard refraction or sub refraction depending on the modified refractivity gradient [19].
+If the super-refraction bends equal to or more than the earth's curvature, then trapping occurs and that is called atmospheric duct.
+To define which meteorological refraction category applies, one must plot the quantity of Modified Refractivity (M) with height.
+A decrease in the quantity of modified refractivity with height forms an atmospheric duct; while, an increase in the quantity of modified refractivity with height leads to super-refraction or standard refractivity gradient [15].

-Analysts are ending up being more aware of the relationship between physical techniques and figuring, and many now surmise that it's supportive of seeing the world in computational terms [20].
+Analysts are ending up being more aware of the relationship between physical techniques and figuring and many now surmise that it's supportive of seeing the world in computational terms [16].
 In this way, PC re-enactment is now and again observed as a third kind of science, somewhere close to speculation and examination.
 Also, appreciation can be updated utilizing impelled PC portrayal to change over large volumes of data into clear and possible cases.
 Some current instructive lists are limited in ease of access because of national security concerns.
 Though the temperature is the basis for any physical depiction of the ocean, it is appropriately the most generally perceived kind of oceanographic estimation made.